verinncoq/onnx-formalization/README.md

-# A formalization of the ONNX-format in Rocq for the verification of neural networks
+# A Formalization of the Syntax and Semantics of the ONNX Core Format in Rocq: A Rigorous Foundation for Execution-Safe Verification of Neural Networks

 The formalization comes in two parts: The formalization of the ONNX-syntax and the formalization of the ONNX-semantics.